-Fatigue Is a Word That Means Tired But it can mean more than just sleep-deprived.
+Fatigue is a word that means tired, but it can also mean more than just sleep-deprived.
 We might say we’re fatigued when we’re tired of a situation.
 It can even be a euphemism for feeling depressed.
 But no matter the cause—lack of sleep, living through an epidemic, anxiety, or depression—fatigue can be a factor in workplace accidents.

 You can’t control how much sleep your people get at night when they’re not working.
 But you can fight fatigue.
-Research shows that while noise and poor air quality contribute to fatigue, good lighting can fight feelings of fatigue.
-Turn on the lights; more, or improved lighting can help fight fatigue.
-If you’re working inside and air filtration is available, turn it on.
-And when loud machinery can’t be sound-proofed, provide earplugs or earmuffs to workers to help prevent noise-fatigue.
+Research shows that while noise and poor air quality contribute to fatigue, good lighting can combat feelings of fatigue.
+Turn on the lights; more or improved lighting can help fight fatigue.
+Turn it on if you’re working inside and air filtration is available.
+And when loud machinery can’t be sound-proofed, provide earplugs or earmuffs to workers to help prevent noise fatigue.

 - Be consistent.
 Go to bed at the same time every night and get up at the same time each morning.

-- Make sure your bedroom is quiet, dark, relaxing, and cool.
+- Make sure your bedroom is quiet, dark, relaxing, and calm.

 - Keep electronic devices, such as TVs, computers, and smartphones, out of the bedroom.